 Valentine’s Day Ideas from Centerpieces to Food

-Happy February!
+Happy almost February!
 After writing 18 blog posts over the last few years about Valentine’s Day, I am putting what I consider the best of the best together.
 Whether you spend Valentine’s Day with girlfriends, family or that special someone in your life, there is something for everyone here.
-From elaborate centerpieces to a simple dinner for two; entertaining tips to great recipes, I hope you enjoy the photos and inspiration.
+From elaborate to simple centerpieces and entertaining tips to great recipes, I hope you enjoy the photos and inspiration!

 Valentine Centerpieces